-The Senior Leadership Team is responsible for ensuring all staff are aware of individual children's conditions and that staff are trained in order to implement the policy, together with dealing with emergency situations.
-The Associate headteacher is also responsible for contacting the school nurse service when medical conditions require specific support at school.
+The Headteacher is responsible for ensuring all staff are aware of this policy and to understand their role in its implementation and the review of all procedures related to this policy.
+He/She is responsible for ensuring all staff are aware of individual children's conditions and that staff are trained in order to implement the policy, together with dealing with emergency situations.
+The Headteacher is also responsible for contacting the school nurse service when medical conditions require specific support at school.